ravendesignsystem/rds/src/docs/dev/layouts/aside-main/index.md

 ## Main

 The main area would contain all of the primary content of the page.
-Inside tha main tag, a div with a class of `body__content` is required, and each content item inside this div should be a block.
+Inside the main tag, a div with a class of `body__content` is required, and each content item inside this div should be a block.

+**INSERT IMAGE**

 ```html
 <div class="l-body l-body--am">